 SVT Health & Wellness

 SVT Health & Wellness offers a series of classes covering all aspects of wellness every Thursday at 6 p.m.
-Today’s class is “Handmade Products, Part 2,” with Melody Barrett, licensed massage therapist.
-A $5 donation covers materials.
+Today’s class is “Medicare Informative Session” with Emiley Farris, outreach enrollment coordinato.
+Learn about how Medicare can benefit you and your family and receive guidance on the enrollment process.
 For more information, call 226-2228 ext.
 660.